- Address: Bramall Lane, Sheffield

 Extra stadium info – Bramall Lane Stadium

 The venue was renovated several times.
 The world’s first ever floodlit football match took place at the Bramall Lane Stadium on 14 October 1878.
-Sheffield FC, recognised by FIFA as the oldest club still playing football in the world, were tenants of the Bramall Lane Stadium between 1862 and 1875.
+Sheffield FC, recognised by FIFA as the oldest club still playing football in the world, used the Bramall Lane Stadium for home games in 1862 and 1875.
 The club was founded in 1857.
 The stadium’s record attendance for a sports match was set in 1936, when 68,000 people attended a football match between Sheffield United FC and Leeds United FC.
 Sheffield United, nicknamed The Blades, have been using the Bramall Lane Stadium since the club was founded in 1889.
 Sheffield United and their arch-rivals Sheffield Wednesday became the first sports clubs from Sheffield with 100,000 followers on their main social media page.

 The English top-flight football league